Politicians flock to Capitol to qualify for election

 Kemp said he and Perdue ran similar races for the seats they now hold.

-“We also were both told we couldn’t win, we were both told it was someone else’s turn,” said Kemp.
+“We also were both told we couldn’t win, we were both told it was someone else’s turn,” Kemp said.
 “But with the support of people here and millions of people across the state, we did.”

 Perdue warned of the direction the Democratic Party is moving.